Michigan Probate and Estate Administration

 Michigan Probate Litigation

-There are times when disputes will arise over the validity of a loved one’s Will, and this could affect beneficiaries or some other aspect of a loved one’s Estate plan.
-Disputes can be over the validity of the Will, about the loved one’s mental capacity when formulating the Will, or even the actions of the Estate Administrator could be in question.
-This is when our Michigan Probate Attorneys can leverage their extensive experience in these matters on behalf of your family.
+There are times when disputes will arise over the validity of a loved one’s will, and this could affect beneficiaries or some other aspect of a loved one’s estate plan.
+Disputes can be over the validity of the will, about the loved one’s mental capacity when formulating the will, or even the actions of the estate administrator could be in question.
+This is when our Michigan probate attorneys can leverage their extensive experience in these matters on behalf of your family.

 Our legal team is fierce advocates for your interests, and we work with family members and the courts to resolve Probate issues efficiently, and with tact and integrity.
-Our Attorneys can investigate allegations of fraud or the validity of legal documents to ensure your family member’s wishes are carried out in the manner in which they were intended.
+Our attorneys can investigate allegations of fraud or the validity of legal documents to ensure your family member’s wishes are carried out in the manner in which they were intended.

 Michigan Probate Mediation